oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

-In JADN v2.0 the "unlimited" value for the `maxOccurs` (formerly `maxc`) sentinel is changed from 0 to -1. *This minor but incompatible change required a new major version.* Two options are provided for an unspecified `maxOccurs` value:
+In JADN v2.0 the "unlimited" value for the `maxOccurs` (formerly `maxc`) sentinel is changed from 0 to -1. *This minor but incompatible change required a new major version.* Two options are defined for an unspecified `maxOccurs` value:

 - `maxOccurs` = -1 denotes an upper size limit defined by the JADN default value or package-specified upper value
 - `maxOccurs` = -2 denotes an unbounded upper size limit